-Since 2013, the Trustless Computing Association (TCA) we promoting the creation and wide adoption of new IT security (high-level) standard setting and certification body, Trustless Computing Certification Body (TCCB), and a compliant open computing base and ecosystem, Seevik Net, that radically-exceeds the state-of-the-art in trustworthiness of critical human computing IT systems, while concurrently solidly enabling legitimate lawful access.
+Since 2013, the Trustless Computing Association (“TCA“) has been promoting the creation and wide adoption of new IT security (high-level) standard setting and certification body, Trustless Computing Certification Body (TCCB) and a compliant open computing base, ecosystem and human computing systems, Seevik Pod Service, that aim to radically-exceeds the state-of-the-art in trustworthiness of sensitive digital human computing, while concurrently solidly enabling legitimate lawful access.

 Initially targeting human transactions and communications with ultra-high requirements of confidentiality, integrity and non-reputability – for high-profile and ordinary persons alike – TCCB will first evolve from a high-level binding certification framework towards a thoroughly detailed certification scheme, and the will expand to use cases requiring also high and ultra-high availability, including critical governmental communications, AI and cyber-physical systems.

 UNIQUE FABRICATION OVERSIGHT